- If you're nostalgic and want to reexperience retro games, the best all-in-one emulators are here to help you.

 - Some require a controller but all the all-in-one emulators on our list are free.

-Here at WindowsReport, we have shared a ton of resources for the Windows and other platform users to play old retro and new Android games on their computer.
-To play Android games on PC, you can try one of the many Android emulators like BlueStacks, Nox Player, Memu Play, LD Player, and Genymotion etc.
+Here at WindowsReport, we have shared a ton of resources for Windows and other platform users to play old retro and new Android games on their computers.

 This is where the all-in-one emulator for Windows comes into play.
 All-in-one emulators are nothing but multi-platform emulators that can emulate and run games from different platforms from a single source.
 Consider them as your swiss knife for playing old retro games.